keithasaurus/koda-validate/docs/setup/type-checking.rst

 Type Checking
 =============
-Koda Validate has been built with typehint compatibility at its core.
-It is meant to aid developers by leveraging type hints.
+Koda Validate is built with typehint compatibility at its core.
+It is meant to aid developers by leveraging type hints to increase readability and reliability.

 It is recommended to use the most up-to-date version of `mypy <https://pypi.org/project/mypy/>`_ to take full advantage of type hints.
 Koda Validate can work with other type checkers, but it is